m2creates/m2creates-site/src/posts/shatter-static-stream-package.md

 ![Export your frames](/images/figma-2x-export.png "Export frames at 2x for PNG")

 By exporting at 2X resolution, your images will scale down to a *crisp* output on both your broadcasting software and Twitch's upload UI.

----

-Thanks for reading!
-If this template helped you, consider [buying me a coffee](https://www.buymeacoffee.com/m2)!